The Art and Science of Fundraising Videos: How Visual Video marketing Drives Action

 Classic Fundraising Video Fails

-🎥 The Lens Cap Disaster – You deliver the most heartfelt speech of your life… only to realize the camera wasn’t rolling.
+🎥 The Lens Cap Disaster – You deliver the most heartfelt speech of your life… only to understand the camera wasn’t rolling.
 (Congratulations, you just moved your audience—now, if only they could actually see it.)

 💡 Tip: Always do a test recording before getting emotionally invested in your monologue.
 It saves tears (and re-records).